dklinges9/mcera5/README.md

 `remotes::install_github("dklinges9/mcera5", ref = "new_cds_time_edits")`

 _Sept 2024_: This package is going through a lot of development to keep up with changes as ECMWF migrates to the new [beta Climate Data Store](https://cds-beta.climate.copernicus.eu/).
 These changes include lower API limits, different variable names/netCDF file structures, and different credentials (see below for details).
 If you are facing unexplainable errors, please bring them to my attention (see Questions, Concerns, Issues below).
+You can see live usage of the new CDS [at this interface](https://cds.climate.copernicus.eu/live).

 ## Tutorial